 Tourism

 These days most visitors converge on the Tam Coc/Van Lam boating station and the riverine tours through the caves and rice fields of the heavily cultivated countryside.
 Tam Coc translated means “three caves” and the boat ride/s are an efficient, enjoyable and exciting way of visiting these iconic grottoes.
-It also provides a unique opportunity to get up close and personal with the lifeblood of the region, the Ngo Dong River.
+They also provide a unique opportunity to get up close and personal with the lifeblood of the region, the Ngo Dong River.
 Floating along this majestic waterway gives visitors unparalleled interaction with those famous giant limestone outcrops Northern Vietnam is famous for.

 The Three Caves